Force Lock Screen After User Inactivity via Intune

 Event ID 813 for MaxInactivityTimeDeviceLock setting

-Screen Lock Registry Entry
+Verifying Screen Lock Intune Policy via Registry

+Once the Intune policy is applied, it will also update a registry entry at the following path: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\PolicyManager\current\device\DeviceLock.
 Look for the MaxInactivityTimeDeviceLock registry entry on the right-hand side and confirm that its value matches the one you configured in the policy.

 MaxInactivityTimeDeviceLock registry entry